wjakob/nanobind/docs/lowlevel.md

 Given a type object representing a C++ type, we can create an uninitialized instance via ``nb::inst_alloc()``.
-This is an ordinary Python object that can, however, not be passed to bound C++ functions to prevent undefined behavior.
+This is an ordinary Python object that can, however, not (yet) be passed to bound C++ functions to prevent undefined behavior.
+It must first be initialized.

 ```cpp
 nb::object py_inst = nb::inst_alloc(py_type);